-The spending plan puts our needs first and gives us clarity and balance in our spending.
-It includes categories for income, spending, debt payment, and savings (to help us build cash reserves, however humble).
-The income plan helps us focus on increasing our income.
+The spending plan puts our needs first and gives us clarity and balance to live within our means.
+It includes categories for income, spending, debt payment, and savings.
+The income category helps us determine our resources and focus on increasing our income, if needed.
 The debt payment category guides us in making realistic payment arrangements without depriving ourselves.
-Savings can include prudent reserve, retirement, and special purchases.
+The savings category helps us build cash reserves, however humble, and can include savings for a prudent reserve, retirement, and special purchases.